Grandma’s Quick Pickled Cucumbers – Refrigerator Pickles

 How do you pickle something quickly?

-To pickle something, you simply need to soak the vegetables in a vinegar brine.
-My brine calls for water, vinegar, sugar (optional), and salt, and you simply let the cucumbers rest in the brine in the fridge until you’re ready to eat them.
-Letting them sit longer helps the flavors develop more, so an overnight soak is ideal, but they’re also fine to eat right away!
+To pickle something, you must soak the vegetables in a vinegar brine.
+My brine calls for water, vinegar, sugar (optional), and salt.
+You let the cucumbers rest in the brine in the fridge until you’re ready to eat them.
+Letting them sit longer helps the flavors develop more, so an overnight soak is ideal, but they’re also okay to eat right away!

 What is the best cucumber for pickling?